 In a number of disorders, including Rett syndrome and FOXG1 syndrome, the expression of a therapeutic transgene needs to be regulated.
 In these disorders, high doses of transgene-expressing vectors may be harmful, while low doses may avoid toxicity but be sub-therapeutic.
-For disorders that require replacement of dose-sensitive genes, we have combined high-throughput microRNA, or miRNA, profiling and genome mining to create miRARE, our novel miRNA target panel.
+For disorders that require replacement of dose-sensitive genes, we have combined high-throughput miRNA profiling and genome mining to create miRARE, our novel miRNA target panel.
 This approach is designed to enable our product candidates to maintain safe transgene expression levels in the brain.
-Importantly, this built-in regulation system is fully endogenous, and therefore does not require any additional exogenous drug application.
+Importantly, this built-in regulation system harnesses endogenous systems, and therefore does not require any additional exogenous drug application.